lolobq/ECGR-2254/README.md

 3. Problem 3 - Traditional Communications Using a Demodulator and Low Pass Filter
 4. Problem 4 - Communications Using Complex Signals
 5. Problem 5 - DC Motor Controlling a Robot Arm
+*Note: I was unable to upload the .bin files for problems 3 and 4 because they were too large